SteeltoeOSS/Documentation/api/v4/security/redis-key-storage-provider.md

 - Set the key persistence location to Redis.
 - Set an application name so all instances of the application can see the same data.

-These steps can be performed by chaining the method calls together:
+These steps can be performed by chaining the method calls:

 ```csharp
 using Microsoft.AspNetCore.DataProtection;